awage/Basins.jl/README.md

 The package provides the following metrics:

-- Uncertainty exponent
+1. Basins of attraction
-- Basin entropy
+2. Basin entropy
+3. Uncertainty exponent
-- Wada detection
+4. Wada detection
-- Basin saddles
+5. Basin saddles
-- Basin stability
+6. Basin stability
+7. Examples

 ## 1 - Computing the basins of attraction